Loading, please wait...

 There are a huge number of variables in such a question.
 For one thing, shopping malls are different from all other retail store construction projects because they have a huge number size differences, they do not use the same construction techniques or configurations, and a great deal of variation can appear when site conditions are difficult.
 For the purpose of this discussion we will look at the development of a tradition structure with partitions for retail stores, finish materials, and some display fronts.

 The building of a shopping mall requires an architect or an architectural firm, a team of subcontractors, a knowledgeable contractor, and a cooperative developer/owner to get the job done in a reasonable time frame.

 In the United States, the average mall will be sized at approximately 56,212 square feet and will have two-floors, four "anchor" stores, and a length roughly four times greater than its depth.

 Most owners rely on both an architect and a contractor, and the architect will require approximately 17% of the total building budget;

 (56k square feet, 2 floors, four anchor stores, length roughly four times greater than its depth)

-Cost to develop a shopping mall may vary depending on the state or city.
+Cost to develop a shopping mall varies greatly by region.
 Get free estimates from builders in your city.